AY2526S1-CS2103T-T14-1/tp/docs/DeveloperGuide.md

     * 3a1.
 System requests correct details.

     * 3a2.
-Tutor re-enters details.
+Actor re-enters details.

       Use case resumes at step 4.

 * *a.
-At any time, Tutor cancels the operation.
+At any time, Actor cancels the operation.

     * *a1.
 System requests confirmation.

     * *a2.
-Tutor confirms.
+Actor confirms.

       Use case ends.